Skip to main content

 ┊ NodeUname ┊ kube-0 ┊

-LINSTOR’s storageClasses can then be configured to avoid placing replicas within a single failure domain using the LINSTOR storageClass parameter replicasOnDifferent, naming the zone key.
+You can then configure LINSTOR storageClasses to avoid placing replicas within a single failure domain by using the LINSTOR storageClass parameter replicasOnDifferent, naming the zone key.

 cat << EOF > linstor-sc-on-diff.yaml